Assistant Professor of English

 Background

-Dr. Emily Mayne joined the faculty at Culver-Stockton College in 2023.
-She teaches core, general education and English major courses on writing, research skills, mythology, and early British literature to 1850, the history of the English Language, and Shakespeare.
+Dr. Emily Mayne joined the faculty at Culver-Stockton in 2023.
+She teaches early British literature, especially Shakespeare, British literature to 1850, and the history of the English language, as well as core and general education classes on writing, research skills, and mythology.
 She is the current Chair of the English Department and convenes the Faculty Research Series with Dr. Robert Mevissen.

 Dr. Mayne is Assistant Editor of the journal Shakespeare Bulletin.
 She is a Board Member of the journal Research on Medieval and Renaissance Drama (ROMARD).